Michael Conniff

-Michael Lee Conniff (born 1942) is a historian of Latin America, who specializes on modern Brazil and Panama.
-Between 2002-12 he also created and directed the Global Studies program and afterward served as professor of history at San Jose State University, California.
-He retired in 2012.
-He has a longstanding interest in the study of populism and Africans in Latin America..
+Michael Lee Conniff (born 1942) was a historian of Latin America, who specialized on modern Brazil and Panama.
+Between 2002 and 2012 he also created and directed the Global Studies program and afterward served as professor of history at San Jose State University, California.
+He went to half-time teaching in 2012 and retired in 2016.
+He had longstanding interests in populism and Africans in Latin America.

 In 1962 Conniff joined the Peace Corps and spent two years in Guayaquil, Ecuador, as a volunteer for urban community development.
-He continued working in community development as an advisor to the U.S. Agency for International Development in Panama (1966-1967).
+He continued working in community development as a contractor for the U.S. Agency for International Development in Panama (1966-1967).

 Conniff earned his BA in Latin American Studies at the University of California, Berkeley, in 1968, followed by an MA in the same field at Stanford in 1969.

-Conniff spent 1971-75 in Rio de Janeiro, Brazil, where he conducted research for his doctorate in Brazilian history at Stanford.
+Conniff spent 1971–75 in Rio de Janeiro, Brazil, where he conducted research for his doctorate in Brazilian history at Stanford.
 He also worked as a consultant for social science and urban programs at the Ford Foundation office there and taught classes at the Pontifical Catholic University.

-In 1975 Conniff moved with his family to Albuquerque, New Mexico, where he began as Lecturer II in history (1975-1976) at the University of New Mexico and earned his Doctor of Philosophy in Latin American History at Stanford.
+In 1975 Conniff moved with his family to Albuquerque, New Mexico, where he began as lecturer in history (1975-1976) at the University of New Mexico and finished his doctorate in Latin American History at Stanford.
 Between 1976 and 1985 he rose through the ranks to full professor.
-Meanwhile his dissertation was published as Urban Politics in Brazil: The Rise of Populism, 1925-1945 (1981).
+Meanwhile, his dissertation was published as Urban Politics in Brazil: The Rise of Populism, 1925-1945 (1981).
 He also edited and contributed to Latin American Populism in Comparative Perspective (1982).
 Three years later he published Black Labor on a White Canal: Panama, 1904-1981 (1985).
 He then co-edited and co-authored, with Frank D. McCann, Modern Brazil: Elites and Masses in Comparative Perspective (1989, revised 1991).